-- We provide our Blue Cross NC Code of Ethics and Business Conduct on our website at BlueCrossNC.com/provider-home, where we maintain an electronic library of policies, including a written ethics and compliance program. - Blue Cross NC has a compliance officer and a formal committee structure to provide oversight responsibilities for compliance. - Blue Cross NC provides annual training to its employees, its board of trustees, and sales agents on training topics including: the Blue Cross NC Code of Conduct, Fraud, Waste and Abuse, and Medicare Compliance (as stated in Chapter 9 of the CMSissued Prescription Drug Benefit Manual and Chapter 21 of the Medicare Managed Care Manual), providers, vendors, and other business partners who have met the FWA training through enrollment in Part A or B of the Medicare program, or through accreditation as a supplier of DMEPOS (Durable Medical Equipment, Prosthetics, Orthotics, and Supplies), are deemed to have met the FWA training and education requirements for Blue Cross NC. - Blue Cross NC offers several options for employees, producers and subcontractors to report issues or ask questions, either directly or via anonymous hotlines, or related online reporting tools.
-If there is suspected fraud, waste or abuse, please contact the Special Investigations Unit (SIU) at 1-800-324-4963.
-If there are concerns about the actions of a Blue Cross NC employee, please contact the Blue Cross NC Ethics Hotline at 1-888-486-1554.
+- Maintain an electronic library of policies, including a written ethics and compliance program - Blue Cross NC has a compliance officer and a formal committee structure to provide oversight responsibilities for compliance - Blue Cross NC provides annual training to its employees, its board of trustees, and sales agents on general compliance and FWA.
+Providers, vendors, and other business partners who have met the FWA training through enrollment in Parts A or B of the Medicare program, or through accreditation as a supplier of durable medical equipment, prosthetics, orthotics and supplies (DMEPOS), are deemed to have met the FWA training and education requirements for Blue Cross NC. - Blue Cross NC has a dedicated SIU that is focused on the organization's overall mission to improve the health and well-being of our customers and communities.
+One of the ways we do that is by working hard to protect our members, providers and business partners from health care FWA.
+All Blue Cross NC employees share in this critical responsibility.

-- Consequences for Blue Cross NC employees who violate the Blue Cross NC Code of Conduct or the FWA policy are clearly communicated through our internal Code of Ethics and Business Conduct policy, and through annual employee-required training courses. - Blue Cross NC monitors hotline reports for trends, analyzes claims data to identify fraud, and reviews key CMS compliance metrics.
-Blue Cross NC also performs risk assessments, executes audit plans, and conducts subcontractor oversight. - Blue Cross NC has written processes in place to investigate issues, track them to completion, and report matters to government entities when necessary.
+- Blue Cross NC offers several options for employees, producers and subcontractors to report issues or ask questions, either directly or via anonymous hotlines, or related online reporting tools.
+If there is suspected FWA, please contact the Special Investigations Unit (SIU) at 1-800-324-4963.
+If there are concerns about the actions of a Blue Cross NC employee, please contact the Blue Cross NC Ethics Hotline at 1-888-486-1554. - Consequences for Blue Cross NC employees who violate the Blue Cross NC Code of Conduct or the FWA policy are clearly communicated through our internal Code of Conduct policy, and through annual employee-required training courses - Blue Cross NC monitors hotline reports for trends, analyzes claims data to identify potential fraud, and reviews key CMS compliance metrics.
+Blue Cross NC also performs risk assessments, executes audit plans and conducts subcontractor oversight. - Blue Cross NC has written processes in place to investigate issues, track the identified issues through remediation and report matters to government entities when necessary

-Due to Blue Cross NC's relationship with CMS, Blue MedicaresM - participating providers should be aware of several key federal rules:
+Due to Blue Cross NC's relationship with CMS, Blue Medicare-participating providers should be aware of several key federal rules:

-- Anti-Kickback Statute This statute imposes criminal penalties for individuals or entities who knowingly and willfully offer, pay, solicit, or receive remuneration to induce or reward business reimbursement in federal health care programs. - False Claims Act This act imposes liability on any person of an organization who submits a claim to the federal government that is known or should be known to be false. - Excluded Entity Provision of Social Security Act Medicare Part C and Part D contractors are prohibited from employing or contracting with an individual or entity who is excluded from participation in federal health care programs.
+- Anti-Kickback Statute This statute imposes criminal penalties for individuals or entities who knowingly and willfully offer, pay, solicit or receive remuneration to induce or reward business reimbursement in federal health care programs - False Claims Act This act imposes liability on any person of an organization who submits a claim to the federal government that is known or should be known to be false - Excluded Entity Provision of Social Security Act Medicare Part C and Part D contractors are prohibited from employing or contracting with an individual or entity who is excluded from participation in federal health care programs